gatoravi/arnav/README.md

 ## Arnav
 Call variants using a site-specific binomial model.

+The methods underlying Arnav are described in this [preprint.](https://www.biorxiv.org/content/early/2018/08/22/397539)

 arnav uses the [Rmath](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#The-standalone-Rmath-library) libraries for the pbinom function